EastBayEv/syria_overview_bmjgh2021/README.md

 Airwars, Physicians for Human Rights, and Safeguarding Health in Conflict Coalition are the sources of this information.

-Commercial use is strictly prohibited!

 See citation() for the original research article in _British Medical Journal - Global Health_ for an introduction.   (pending acceptance)

+Commercial use is strictly prohibited.